TutorialDoctor/Editorial-Workflows/must_have_workflows.md

-A list of must have workflows
+A list of must have workflows for the IOS Editorial app.

 # Must Have workflows: